shubham151-asu/FLAppV1/README.md

  parameters and performs aggregation and sends back aggregated model to the clients.
 There are multiple possible implementation of federated learning such as Horizontal Learning, Vertical Learning or Transfer learning.
-The implemented algorithm uses Horizontal learning in way (without using SGD).
+The implemented algorithm uses Horizontal learning in a way (without using SGD used in deep learning).
  It uses a simple ML algorithm like Naive Bayes because of the property of conditional independence among the features.
 The features learnt from different clients can be aggregated and the aggregated model parameters can be sent back to the clients for classification.
 As the model learns the aggregated model converges